petersbingham/matfuncutil/README.md

 ### Continuous Containers

 The continuous module provides containers for the continuous representation.
 Similar to the discrete case there is a `cBase` from which is derived `cSca`, `cVec` and `cMat` containers.
 Each of these require a function reference for construction.
-In addition the  `cSympyPolySca` and `cSympyPolyMat` specialisations are available to handle containers of symbolic scalars and matrices.
+In addition the  `cScaSympypoly` and `cMatSympypoly` specialisations are available to handle containers of symbolic scalars and matrices.

 Perhaps most usefully the `discretise` function will return a discrete container type providing all functionality described in the previous section.
 The discretised container will be lazily evaluated for efficiency; on the first call for a particular value it will be computed using the function reference and then cached into memory for any subsequent calls.